 - Sparks (spatter) can cause a fire.
-Therefore, make sure that there are no inflammable materials nearby - Do not use on closed containers.
+Make sure there are no inflammable materials nearby. - · Do not use on closed containers.

 HOT SURFACE - Parts can burn

 - Do not touch parts bare handed. - Allow cooling period before working on equipment. - To handle hot parts, use proper tools and/or insulated welding gloves to prevent burns.